xibodevelopment/backupwordpress/readme.txt

 == Upgrade Notice ==

+= 3.2.1 =

+* Important bug fixes.
+Please upgrade to this version to avoid incomplete or broken backups.

 = 3.1.3 =

   * Fixes backwards compatibility for add-ons and avoids a Fatal Error.
 Please upgrade straight to this version before upgrading your add-ons.